romanov/MonoBrowser/README.md

 * MonoBrowser Core - a lightweight bare minimum browser component & markdown rendering engine written in F# for [MonoGame](https://monogame.net), and adaptable to desktop, mobile, and embedded C#/F# applications.

 ## Support
-F#
-C#

-## Version
-This is alpha version, some markdown tags are missing!
+Works in your C# or F# MonoGame projects.
+Library tested on Windows 11, and Mac OS Sequoia 15.0

 ## Roadmap
-1. Font dowloading
+1. Multiple windows.
-2. Styles
+2. Basic styles.
-3. Smooth scrolling
+3. Smooth scrolling.

 ## Licenses
 [ImageSharp](https://github.com/SixLabors/ImageSharp) - allows convert images to PNG and load it to the game